mincong-h/finance-toolkit/README.md

   - Format: Excel (actually CSV will be sent)
   - Start on: the start month
   - Ending on: the end month
-* Click "Get statement" and you will be redirected to your email app.
-Finish the remaining steps there.
+* Click "Get statement" and wait until the generation is complete
-* An email will be sent with CSV attached
-* Download the CSV file from that email
+* Download the CSV file

+Note that:

+* You need to do this for each account.
+Different currency, such as EUR and USD, are considered as two different accounts.
+* For commodities (such as gold), the account statement is not supported.